Impediments to diffusion in quantum graphs: geometry-based upper bounds on the spectral gap: Proofs

 and therefore there is another edge $\widetilde{\me}_1$ with $\partial_\nu \psi|_{\widetilde{\me}_1} (\mv_0) \geq 0$.
 Repeating the proof with $\widetilde{\me}_1$ instead of $\me_1$ we can similarly conclude that $\widetilde{\me}_1$ leads to a Dirichlet vertex and $\partial_\nu \psi|_{\widetilde{\me}_1} (\mv_0) = 0$.
 Proceeding by induction (and applying \eqref{eq:Kirchhoff_leftover2} to the sums over fewer and fewer edges), we conclude that every edge incident with $\me_0$ leads to a Dirichlet vertex with no vertices of degree $\geq 3$ along the way.
 Thus $\Graph$ is a star graph, whose ground state eigenfunction reaches its maximum at the central vertex $\mv_0$.
 Moreover, $\partial_\nu\psi_\me(\mv_0)=0$ for every incident edge $\me$, therefore --- since the eigenvalue is $\pi^2/s^2$ --- the edge length must be $s/2$. \end{proof}

-\begin{proof}[Proof of Corollary~\ref{cor:girth-symm-neum}] Let $R$ be the reflection operator on $L^2(\Graph)$ induced by the corresponding reflection operator $\rho: \Graph \to \Graph$ acting on the metric space $\Graph$. $R$ is a bounded linear operator on $L^2(\Graph)$ that commutes with the Laplacian $\Delta_{\Graph}$; in particular, the operator $\Delta_{\Graph}$ is reduced by the closed orthogonal subspaces
+\begin{proof}[Proof of Corollary~\ref{cor:girth-symm-neum}] Let $R$ be the reflection operator on $L^2(\Graph)$ induced by the corresponding reflection operator $\rho: \Graph \to \Graph$ acting on the metric space $\Graph$.
+Now, $R$ is a bounded linear operator on $L^2(\Graph)$ that commutes with the standard Laplacian; in particular, the standard Laplacian is reduced by the closed orthogonal subspaces

 of symmetric and anti-symmetric functions in $L^2(\Graph)$, respectively.

 Since the ground state of $\Graph$ clearly belongs to $\mathcal{S}$,

 It is easy to see that ${\mathcal A}$ is isomorphic to $L^2({\ReflGraph})$, whereas $\Dom\left(\Delta_\Graph\big|_{\mathcal{A}}\right)$ is the domain of the standard Laplacian on $\ReflGraph$ with the exception of Dirichlet conditions at $\partial\ReflGraph = \{\mv \in \Graph: \rho(\mv) = \mv\}$, identified as a subset of $\ReflGraph$.
 The Dirichlet conditions may decompose $\ReflGraph$ into several connected components joined together at $\partial\ReflGraph$.
 In any case, each connected component of $\ReflGraph$ necessarily has girth at least $s/2$, while the estimate \eqref{eq:dirichlet-girth} also applies on each connected component.
 Estimate \eqref{eq:waist-a-wish} follows immediately. \end{proof}